anewton1998/rdap_guide/src/protocol/http.md

 > This document only describes how RDAP is transported using HTTP with this format.

-Some may interpret that sentence to mean RDAP is only defined over HTTP, which is true, but it could also be intepretted to mean that another RFC may define RDAP over another transport, which could also be true (in the future).
+Some may interpret that sentence to mean RDAP is only defined over HTTP, which is true, but it could also be interpreted to mean that another RFC may define RDAP over another transport, which could also be true (in the future).

 However, RDAP is intrinsically tied to being used over HTTP.
 While it may be possible to map RDAP onto